endatabas/endb-book/src/sql/operators.md

 ## BETWEEN

-`BETWEEN` returns `true` when a value is greater-than-or-equal-to the first limit and less-than-or-equal-to the second.
+`BETWEEN` returns `TRUE` when a value is greater-than-or-equal-to the first limit and less-than-or-equal-to the second.
 It has the form `BETWEEN x AND y`.
 It can be negated with the form `NOT BETWEEN x AND y`.